s8srahme/youtube-playlist-bookmark-generator/README.md

 ## 📦 Installation

-> Once you have `Node.js` runtime environment on your local development machine (Unix system), follow these steps to install the tool globally:
+> Once you have `NodeJS` runtime environment on your local development machine (Unix system), follow these steps to install the tool globally:

 ```bash
 git clone https://github.com/s8srahme/youtube-playlist-bookmark-generator.git